betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 ## Mocking Free Functions ##

-It's possible to use Google Mock to mock a free function (i.e. a C-style function or a static strategy).
+It's possible to use Google Mock to mock a free function (i.e. a C-style function or a static schedulingStrategy).
 You just need to rewrite your code to use an interface (abstract class).

 Instead of calling a free function (say, `OpenFile`) directly,